-- Christina Lake regulatory applications.
-In the first quarter, Cenovus submitted regulatory applications and environmental impact assessments ("EIAs") for Christina Lake phase H and Foster Creek phase J, with expected gross production capacity of 50,000 barrels per day from each phase. - Production from Grand Rapids pilot.
-In the first quarter, Cenovus achieved first production from the second pilot well pair at Grand Rapids.
-The Company operated the pilot project at Grand Rapids throughout the year.
-The purpose of the pilot was to test reservoir performance. - First production at Christina Lake phase E. In the third quarter, phase E of Christina Lake achieved first production, with gross production capacity of 40,000 barrels per day. - Regulatory approval for Christina Lake optimization.
-In the third quarter, Cenovus received regulatory approval for the optimization program at Christina Lake phases C, D and E. This program is expected to add up to 22,000 barrels per day of gross production capacity to the Christina Lake facility. - Construction at Narrows Lake phase A initiated.
-In the third quarter, construction of the Narrows Lake phase A plant was initiated.
-Site construction, engineering and procurement at Narrows Lake are progressing as expected.
-Phase A has expected gross production capacity of 45,000 barrels per day. - Public debt offering completed.
+- Oil Sands regulatory applications.
+In the first quarter, Cenovus submitted regulatory applications and environmental impact assessments ("EIAs") for Christina Lake phase H and Foster Creek phase J, with approved gross production capacity of 50,000 barrels per day from each phase. - First production at Christina Lake phase E. In the third quarter, phase E of Christina Lake achieved first production, with gross production capacity of 40,000 barrels per day. - Regulatory approval for Christina Lake optimization.
+In the third quarter, Cenovus received regulatory approval for the optimization program at Christina Lake phases C, D and E, with approved incremental gross production capacity of 22,000 barrels per day. - Construction at Narrows Lake phase A initiated.
+In the third quarter, construction of the Narrows Lake phase A plant was initiated with expected gross production capacity of 45,000 barrels per day. - Public debt offering completed.
 In the third quarter, Cenovus completed a public offering in the U.S. of senior unsecured notes of US\$450 million with a coupon rate of 3.8 percent due September 15, 2023 and US\$350 million senior unsecured notes with a coupon rate of 5.2 percent due September 15, 2043, for an aggregate amount of US\$800 million.
-The net proceeds of the offering were used to partially fund the early redemption of the Company's US\$800 million senior unsecured notes due September 2014. - Divesture of non-core asset.
+The net proceeds of the offering were used to partially fund the early redemption of the Corporation's US\$800 million senior unsecured notes due September 2014. - Divestiture of non-core asset.
 In the third quarter, Cenovus sold its Lower Shaunavon asset to an unrelated third party for net proceeds of approximately \$241 million. - Increased rail takeaway capacity.
 In the fourth quarter, Cenovus increased its rail takeaway capacity to 10,000 barrels per day. - Telephone Lake dewatering pilot completed.
 In the fourth quarter, the Telephone Lake dewatering pilot was successfully completed.
-Cenovus effectively displaced water with compressed air, removing approximately 70 percent of below-ground top water. - Receipt of Partnership contribution receivable.
-In the fourth quarter, Cenovus received US\$1.4 billion from ConocoPhillips, the Company's partner in FCCL, representing the remaining principal and interest due under the Partnership Contribution Receivable through the Company's interest in FCCL, net to Cenovus. - Foster Creek optimization update.
+Cenovus effectively displaced water with compressed air, removing approximately 70 percent of below-ground nonpotable top water. - Receipt of Partnership contribution receivable.
+In the fourth quarter, Cenovus received US\$1.4 billion from ConocoPhillips, the Corporation's partner in FCCL, representing the

+- remaining principal and interest due under the Partnership Contribution Receivable through the Corporation's interest in FCCL. - Foster Creek optimization update.
 Timing of optimization work for Foster Creek phases F, G and H was reassessed as part of Cenovus's long-term reservoir management plan.
-Phases F, G and H are each expected to ramp-up to 30,000 barrels per day.
-Once these phases are complete, optimization work to lower steam to oil ratios, increase production and improve plant efficiency is expected to commence.
-Total projected gross production capacity from these three phases, including optimization, remains unchanged at up to 125,000 barrels per day.
+Expected total gross production capacity from these three phases, including optimization, remained up to 125,000 barrels per day.